+the quality and character of the home and family relations.
+Those who see the purposive significance beneath the institutions of domestic relations, must reaffirm the essential value of high standards and by the sheer power of their insight and fidelity continue to maintain unimpaired the highest standards of family and home life.
 That is a startling declaration.
-To brush aside as of secondary importance all the social institutions that we have created and the problems that we face; and to affirm that our two greatest needs are people of ability plus a sense of responsibility and an unquestioned integrity and family conditions where such qualities are nurtured; emphesizes by implication the searching character of the period, and compels us to ask whether or not the things that we concerned with involve qualities that promise survival in the struggle for existance.
+To brush aside as of secondary importance all the social institutions that we have created and the problems that we face; and to affirm that our two greatest needs are people of ability plus a sense of responsibility and an unquestioned integrity of family conditions where such qualities are nurtured; emphasize by implication the searching character of the period, and compel us to ask whether or not the things that we are concerned with involve qualities that promise survival in the struggle for existence.